-The port ASIC device, which controls more than one physical port, supports 512 policers (511 user-configurable policers plus 1 policer reserved for internal use).
-The maximum number of user-configurable policers supported per port is 63.
+The port ASIC device, which controls more than one physical port, supports 256 policers on the switch (255 user-configurable policers plus 1 policer reserved for internal use).
+The maximum number of configurable policers supported per port is 63.
 Policers are allocated on demand by the software and are constrained by the hardware and ASIC boundaries.
 You cannot reserve policers per port.
 There is no guarantee that a port will be assigned to any policer.